It’s time to celebrate the Year of the Dog in Sydney!

-There’s so much happening during the Chinese New Year Festival which runs from 27 January to 12 February.
+There’s so much happening during the Chinese New Year Festival which runs from 16 February to 4 March.
 Here are just a few of the best things to do.

-5. Get snapping!
+4. Get snapping!
 Tag #CNYSYD on your festival snaps to show us how you’re celebrating.

-- Grab a bite to eat at the Sydney Opera House after a tour in Mandarin or English
+- Grab a bite to eat at the Sydney Opera House after a tour in Mandarin or English.

 - Follow the social media conversation (#CNYSYD) to get real-time festival updates.